CodeFort: Robust Training for Code Generation Models

-\paragraph{ALP with name-Dropout (ALPD)} We design another ALP approach specifically tailored to variable and function rename transformations among context-sensitive perturbations.
-We propose to reduce the model's reliance on specific variable and function names by setting the attention masks of a portion of these names to zero.
-ALPD can be seen as a dropout mechanism specific to entity names.
-We use $\drop{\bfx}$ to denote the input sequence after name-specific dropout. \begin{small}
+\paragraph{ALP with name-Dropout (ALPD)} We design another ALP objective (ALPD) specifically tailored to variable and function renaming among context-sensitive perturbations.
+ALPD reduces the model's reliance on specific variable and function names by setting the attention masks of a portion of these names to zero.
+It can be seen as a dropout mechanism specific to entity names.